Taiwan independence movement: Support for independence

 The first view considers the move for Taiwan independence as a nationalist movement.
-Historically, this was the view of such pro-independence groups as the Tangwai movement (which later grew into the DPP) who argued that the ROC under the KMT had been a "foreign regime" forcibly imposed on Taiwan.
+Historically, this was the view of such pro-independence groups as the Tangwai movement (which later grew into the DPP) who argued that the ROC under the KMT had been a "foreign regime" forcibly imposed on Taiwan that is akin to "settler colonialism".
 Since the 1990s, supporters of Taiwan independence no longer actively make this argument.
 Instead, the argument has been that, in order to survive the growing power of the PRC, Taiwan must view itself as a separate and distinct entity from "China."

 Such a change in view involves: